This post may contain affiliate links. Please read our disclosure policy.

 • 2 teaspoons garlic powder

-• 1¾ cup zucchini, grated with skin (do not squeeze)
+• cup zucchini grated with skin (do not squeeze)

 Instructions

-2. MIX: In a large bowl, combine flour, baking powder, garlic powder, salt, and sugar together.
+In a large mixing bowl, combine flour, baking powder, garlic powder, salt, and sugar together.
 In a 4-cup measuring cup mix together the buttermilk, eggs, and melted butter.
 Whisk the wet ingredients then add them to the dry ingredients and stir until halfway combined.

-3. FOLD: Then add the grated zucchini and shredded cheese and chives.
+Then add the shredded zucchini and shredded cheese and chives.
 Fold until the ingredients are *JUST* combined.
 Overmixing will produce dry muffins.

-4. BAKE: Divide the batter out into the muffin pans.
+Divide the batter out into the muffin tin.
 Bake for 24-30 minutes or until the muffins are golden and a toothpick inserted in the center doesn’t have any wet batter.
 Allow to cool for several minutes before removing from pan.
 Gently use an offset spatula to loosen any stuck on muffins.

 Notes